 The eastern arborvitae is an extremely common evergreen tree or shrub, used often as a specimen, in hedges, or for privacy.
-When they first encountered the tree in eastern North American forests, colonists gave it the name "arborvitae," meaning "tree of life," because Native Americans reportedly used the tree for medicinal purposes.
-The small cones that open up to look like small flowers and appeal to birds such as cardinals, grosbeaks, and chickadees.
+The name "arborvitae," meaning "tree of life," because Native Americans reportedly used the tree for medicinal purposes.
+The small cones open up to look like small flowers and appeal to birds.
 In the forest, the tree can grow up to 50 feet high, but it rarely is that tall in cultivation.
 There are many cultivars that vary in height and other characteristics.
-On some varieties, the foliage may discolor in winter.

 - Chicago area